 The number of users using mobiles to access data is increasing tremendously.
 The better your website is accessible through mobiles, the more likelihood that you will get more people trying to access it.
 Stats suggest that more than 50 percent of web traffic is coming from mobile devices; hence mobile responsiveness has become even more important for SEO.
 The Google Mobile-Friendly Test is a great source to see if your website is mobile-friendly.

 Interesting and Well-structured Layout

-Imagine accessing an eCommerce website build in 1984, it will be boring and probably clustered.
+Imagine accessing an eCommerce website built in 1984, it will be boring and probably clustered.
 Having an interesting and well-structured layout on a web page will encourage the user to stay there and engage with your content.
-Focus on below points:
+Focus on the below points:

 - Make sure your website is visually attractive.